Permanent Guardianship Orders in Alberta: What They Mean and What Comes Next

 A PGO does not automatically trigger adoption proceedings.
 ACFS must make a permanency determination — a formal decision that adoption is the appropriate plan for this child — and then place the child in an approved adoptive home or match the child with a family from the AARN.

-For foster parents who have been caring for a child who has now received a PGO, this is the transition point.
-The child you have been fostering is now legally free for adoption.
-However, finalization is not automatic.
+For foster parents who have been caring for a child who has now received a PGO, this is a transition point.
+The child may be legally available for adoption, but candidacy is not automatic; ask the caseworker when an adoption application may begin.
+Finalization is not automatic.
 The process involves:

 Free Download